bireshwar67/Sudoku/README.md

 A full-stack web application implementing Sudoku with advanced backtracking algorithm for puzzle generation and solving, featuring real-time gameplay and competitive leaderboard.

+Feel free to play the game anytime at https://bireshwar67.github.io/Sudoku/

 ## 🏗️ Architecture & Design

 ### **Frontend (Client-Side)**